reactos/reactos/reactos/media/fonts/doc/Fixedsys/README.txt

 +=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=

-Monospace flag added to FSEX301.ttf and FSEX301-L2.ttf Hermès Bélusca-Maïto
+PostScript Monospace flag added, and PANOSE proportion byte fixed to Monospace, in FSEX301.ttf and FSEX301-L2.ttf.

+Hermès Bélusca-Maïto